slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 .

 ## Step 3.
 Data Engineering
+## 3.1 Process SDUD data using Azure Synapse Spark Notebooks (Persona: Data Engineer)
+First, you will build the retrospective analysis.
+The objective is to process and analyze the SDUD data to identify drug prescription trends between 2018-2021.

+1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)
+2. Go to `Develop`, click `+`, and click `Import` to select the Notebook `01_SDUD` from the repository's `/02-DataEngineering/SQL` folder

+### 01_SDUD
+1. Update `data_lake_account_name` variable to your ADLS in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
+2. Update `file_system_name` variable to your container in the [00_preparedata.ipynb](./Analytics_Deployment/Synapse-Workspace/Notebooks/00_preparedata.ipynb) notebook
+3. Run the notebook

-## 3.1: Unpack FAERS Zip files using Azure Synapse Pipelines (Persona: Data Engineer)
+## 3.2 Unpack FAERS Zip files using Azure Synapse Pipelines (Persona: Data Engineer)
 As mentioned in Step 1, the FAERS data is embedded as separate files within each quarterly .zip file.
 The objective is to consolidate all these files for each quarter for each year into a single location.
 To make this task easier, you will use Synapse to create a pipeline.

 1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)